samueldobbie/markup/README.md

-# markup - text annotation
+# markup - online annotation, powered by active learning

 ![](https://i.imgur.com/JP7fc1f.png)

 ### What is Markup?

-Markup is an annotation tool used to transform unstructured free-text documents into structured formats that can be used for NLP tasks such as named-entity recognition and text classification.
+Markup is an online annotation tool that can be used to transform unstructured documents into structured formats for NLP tasks, such as named-entity recognition (NER) and text classification.
+Markup learns as you annotate in order to predict and suggest complex annotations.
+Markup also provides novel, integrated access to existing and custom ontologies, which enable Markup to predict and suggest ontology mappings based on the text you're annotating.

+### How does Markup compare to existing annotation tools?

+to-do: table of iaa score + time + similar metric comparisons

+### Usage

+A full-feature version of Markup is available both via website and local installation.

-### Usage (Online)
+## Usage (Online)

 The online version of markup can be found <a href="http://www.getmarkup.com">here</a>.

-### Usage (Local Server)
+## Usage (Local Server)

 1. Clone or download the repository.